BLUULE: Mihkel Raud, Brad Jurjens, Georg Merilo

 Georg Merilo, initiator and writer of the special program “Bluule” for the poetry concert series “Romantic Poetry Program” (2008):

-Bluule has been part of the Augustibluus festival program since 2014 and has become one of the festival’s traditions, likely unique in the world in this form.
+Bluule has been part of Augustibluus program since 2014 and has become one of the festival’s traditions, likely unique in the world in this form.
 Over the years, both classical and contemporary Estonian and translated poetry have been recited on the Bluule stage, but one unwritten rule of the format has remained the same: no one except the performers knows in advance which texts will be recited.

-Bluule – an hour a year when blues and poetry meet in Haapsalu.
+Bluule—one hour a year when blues and poetry meet in Haapsalu.